Reclaim (film): Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 0% based on 10 reviews, with an average rating of 2.87/10.
 On Metacritic, the film has a weighted average score of 26 out of 100, based on 7 critics, indicating "generally unfavorable reviews".
-Much of the negative criticism centered around the film's plot, which many reviewers found too overly familiar and formulaic.
+Much of the negative criticism centered around the film's plot, which many reviewers found too familiar and formulaic.
 Reviewers did praise the film's acting and scenery, with The Hollywood Reporter highlighting child star Brianna Roy out as a highlight.
 The Los Angeles Times criticized the movie for its script, writing "Carmine Gaeta and Luke Davies' screenplay is constructed from plot mechanics, and the emotional stakes grow less convincing with every twist of the screw."